 He could never have guessed that Lily's son lived in a hell that even surpassed his own childhood torment.
 The discovery of a beaten and battered Potter had shaken him to his core, but he had made every endeavour to maintain his nasty façade in his interactions with the boy, even whilst he had done everything in his power to heal him and return him to the persona Severus had still been trying to convince himself was the real Harry Potter.

-Living with Harry over the last couple of weeks had made it impossible for him to continue with his previously erroneous conceptions.
+Living with Harry had made it impossible for him to continue with his previously erroneous perceptions.
 Yes, he could definitely be a cheeky little snot, but often, Severus had pushed him to the limits of what a teenage boy could reasonably be expected to tolerate without exploding; expanding levels of testosterone had a strangle-hold on teenage boys and anger was as much a part of the equation as seemingly never-appeased horniness.
 He remembered both from his own youth.

 But it was Erin who had finally made him see the light fully.
 Lily had loved her son to distraction; that is what a mother did.
 Severus could admit that now, even if the knowledge still twisted his gut.
 Lily was dead and Harry was alive.
 However, he no longer begrudged Harry his life even as he would always mourn Lily.

 Yes, Lily had been Harry's mother and she had protected her infant son with everything she was... brave and loving and totally self-sacrificing.
 Erin, on the other hand was not a mother, and yet Potter had somehow managed to bring out similar instincts in her as a mother would have.
 And as Potter was no longer an engaging infant, there had to be something about the boy that he, Severus had never been able to see... or perhaps that should be... had never allowed himself to see.